![]() |

 each of the packages in the repository.
 This is downloaded when

-filesite.txz contains filesite.yaml which is a database of all of the files present in all of the packages in the repository, containing filenames, file sizes and checksums.
-Generating filesite.txz involves significant additional system resources and is not usually done. packagesite.txz similarly contains at least one file packagesite.yaml, which is a YAML document listing selected metadata for each of the packages in the repository.
+filesite.txz contains filesite.yaml which is a database of all of the files present in all of the packages in the repository, containing filenames, file sizes and checksums as described in pkg-repository(5).
+Generating filesite.txz involves significant additional system resources and is not usually done. packagesite.txz similarly contains at least one file packagesite.yaml, which lists selected metadata for each of the packages in the repository as described in pkg-repository(5).
 This is the key file containing the working data used by pkg(8) and includes the run-time dependencies for each package, plus shared library dependencies and similar data that are used by pkg(8) to solve package dependency problems.
 In addition to the files already mentioned, the

 .txz archives may also contain cryptographic